Jimmy-xuzimo/Jimmy-xuzimo/README.md

 👋 About Me

 I'm a Senior 3 student from Hangzhou, Zhejiang, China, soon to take the college entrance examination (Gaokao).
-Once a complete programming novice with zero prior experience, I stepped into the world of AI coding and Vibe Coding in 2025 — and I’ve been hooked ever since!
+Once a complete programming novice with zero prior experience, I stepped into the world of  Vibe Coding in 2025 — and I’ve been hooked ever since!

 🛠️ Tech Stack